cloudfoundry/bosh-azure-cpi-release/docs/advanced/application-gateway/README.md

     The public IP of the application gateway is: <Public IP Address of Application Gateway>
     ```

-  * Example for multiple certificates:
+  * Example of the expected inputs and outputs for multiple certificates:

     ```
     Input your location (e.g. East Asia): East Asia